-Source: Blas Betancourt
+Source: Humberto Betancourt

-In a recent post covering open-source architecture I expressed my enthusiasm for a future generation of D.I.Y. computer-savvy designers.
-I then stumbled upon the words of acclaimed architect Juhani Pallasmaa, cautioning against the negative effects of over-digitization.
+In a recent post covering open source architecture I expressed my enthusiasm for a future generation of D.I.Y. computer-savvy designers.
+I then stumbled upon the words of acclaimed architect Juhani Pallasmaa, cautioning against the negative effects of over-digitization:

 “The architectural profession is currently fascinated by computer-aided design and virtual reality.
 No doubt, the computer has revolutionized numerous disciplines including architectural practice.
 Yet the hidden negative consequences of the digital mode of working need to be acknowledged as well; methods and tools are not as innocent as we would like to think.
 The uncritical use of the computer typically leads to a purely retinal manipulation of images instead of an embodied involvement and personal identification of the designer in the design.